What you aren’t told

 Nevertheless, annuities will always be very expensive due to:

-- anti-selection of risk by Customers, driving up the costs
+- anti-selection of risk by Customers, driving up the costs for the Product Issuer

 - cost of guarantees